ROSELYN HOUSE SCHOOL / THE RHISE SERVICE

 CONFISCATION OF INAPPROPRIATE ITEMS |

-1) The general power to discipline (as described in the bullets under the heading “Discipline in Schools – Teachers’ Powers” on pages 3 and 4) enables a member of staff to confiscate, retain or dispose of a pupil’s property as a punishment, so long as it is reasonable in the circumstances.
+1) The general power to discipline (as described in the bullets under the heading “Discipline in Schools – Teachers’ Powers” on pages 3 and 4) enables a member of staff to confiscate, retain or dispose of a student’s property as a punishment, so long as it is reasonable in the circumstances.
 The law protects them from liability for damage to, or loss of, any confiscated items provided they have acted lawfully.

 2) Power to search without consent for “prohibited items” including: